 The fundamental purpose of the course in Geometry is to formalize and extend students' geometric experiences from the middle grades.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
 The Geometry End Of Course exam will be factored in as 30% of their final grade.

-Mathematics for Data and Financial Literacy Grade 11
+Financial Algebra Grade 11